-Vermont Revolutionaries and cialis for sale the Rise of a Green Tea Party
+Vermont Revolutionaries and lowest prices for viagra the Rise of a Green Tea Party

 So much for the vaunted political tolerance in granola-eating, tree-hugging, gay-marriage-condoning Vermont.

-The liberal progressive machine that runs the prescription viagra state — its chief beneficiaries Senators Bernie Sanders and Patrick Leahy — tends to have a lighter view of empire.
+The liberal progressive machine that runs the where can i get cialis state — its chief beneficiaries Senators Bernie Sanders and Patrick Leahy — tends to have a lighter view of empire.
 When Vermont National Guardsmen are called to arms to be killed or maimed in the wars, Sens.
-Sanders and Leahy are there for the send-off, the photo-ops, the patriotic gibberish and the where to buy cialis in canada bowing of heads.
+Sanders and Leahy are there for the send-off, the photo-ops, the patriotic gibberish and the order cialis 10 mg bowing of heads.
 When it is proposed that squadrons of killer drones and the newest F-35 fighter jets, costing taxpayers $115 million each, are to be deployed out of the military airfields at Burlington International Airport, they’re for it.
 When nuclear weapons developer Sandia Corp. expresses interest in setting up operations in the state, bringing to Vermont good jobs in service of the imperial arsenal, Sanders lobbies in favor.

 The Vermonter secesh, particularly Thomas Naylor, have been hammering for political disunion for more than a decade — Naylor was converted, he says, when Bill Clinton in the mid-’90s completed the sale of the Democratic Party down the river to the corporatocracy.
 The point is: These people aren’t the playthings of the two-party game, and they’re smart enough to understand that a violent, racist empire functions today just as nicely with a dash of melanin in the Oval Office.
 (By contrast, as recently as last April, 80 percent of typical liberals approved of Obama.)